+2022 ANNUAL UPDATE ON "GORE FABRICS DIVISION GOAL AND ROADMAP FOR ELIMINATING PFCS OF ENVIRONMENTAL CONCERN"

+Introduction

-2021 ANNUAL UPDATE ON "GORE FABRICS DIVISION GOAL AND ROADMAP FOR ELIMINATING PFCS OF ENVIRONMENTAL CONCERN" Introduction In February 2017, Gore announced the "Goal and Roadmap for Eliminating PFCs of Environmental Concern (PFC{EC})" from the lifecycle of its consumer fabrics products following an intense and fruitful discussion with Greenpeace.
+In February 2017, Gore announced the "Goal and Roadmap for Eliminating PFCs of Environmental Concern (PFC{EC})" from the lifecycle of its consumer fabrics products following an intense and fruitful discussion with Greenpeace.
 Building on our decades' long product sustainability work, this led to an ambitious research and development (R&D) program for Gore that stretches over several years to 2023.
 This program allows us to develop new consumer outdoor products targeting the optimal combination of performance and improved environmental footprint.

 As we want to make sure that our customers, end consumers and the broader public stay with us on this journey we publish regular updates on progress we are making in achieving our goals.

+Key: Completed on time On track Delayed

+Progress Report January 2022

+Milestones Sta

+see details in Gore's "Goal and Roadmap" document

+Status

+Progress made 2021

-Key: Completed on time On track Delayed Progress Report January 2021 Milestones Status Progress see details in Gore's "Goal and Roadmap" document made 2020 Eliminate PFC{EC} from laminates that correlate with 85% of finished consumer product units (jackets, shoes, gloves and accessories) by end of 2020, 100% by 2023 Gore Fabrics Division, in collaboration with Core Technology, currently has numerous dedicated innovation projects to develop new technology over the coming years, making this a priority in our R&D and commercialization portfolios.
-Although we are working very hard together with our suppliers on delivering against our plan, we acknowledge that the innovation required has not progressed as quickly as we had anticipated.
-We are currently working towards first shipments to customers.
-Meeting our PFC ${EC}$ elimination goal is still projected by the end of 2023.
-2. Gore introduces non-fluorinated DWR for A/W 2018 collection in Q2 2018 (see 2.2.1.)
-The non-fluorinated Durable Water Repellency (DWR) was selected after a thorough screening and field test phase which demonstrated that this PFC ${\text{EC}}$ -Free DWR meets our performance standards for our general outdoor product range.
+Eliminate PFC{EC} from laminates that correlate with 85% of finished consumer product units (jackets, shoes, gloves and accessories) by end of 2020, 100% by 2023 Gore Fabrics Division currently has numerous dedicated technology and product innovation projects over the coming years, making this a priority in our R&D and commercialization portfolios.

+Despite our focus and progress to date, it is now clear that the complete transition of the portfolio by the original target date will not be possible due to product development and scaling challenges.
+Gore Fabrics Division is still fully committed to the PFC{EC}-free goals for its consumer products, and is now on track to transition the vast majority of its portfolio by end of 2025.
+Gore introduces non-fluorinated DWR for A/W 2018 collection in Q2 2018 (see 2.2.1.)
+The non-fluorinated Durable Water Repellency (DWR) was selected after a thorough screening and field test phase which demonstrated that this PFC-free DWR meets our performance standards for our general outdoor product range.
 It has also undergone hazard assessment.

-50% of our general outdoor product portfolio utilize this PFC{EC}-Free DWR, and we continue to pursue opportunities to expand deployment where it can meet requisite performance and durability requirements for intended end-use.
+>80% of our general outdoor and lifestyle product portfolio utilize this PFC-free DWR, and we continue to pursue opportunities to expand deployment where it can meet requisite performance and durability requirements for intended end-use.

 Product labeling that allows consumers to connect Gore progress to the fabrics products available in the retail market (see 4.0.)
-We have developed a new product labelling framework, starting with PFC{EC} -Free DWRs, and successfully implemented the framework with brand and retail partners.
+We have developed a new product labelling framework, starting with PFC-free DWRs, and successfully implemented the framework with brand and retail partners.
+We continue to extend our product labelling framework with brand and retail partners and have further clarified that our new DWR and ePE membrane do not contain PFC's (PFC-free) in that neither are using fluorinated chemistry.

 Milestones

+Status

+Progress made 2021

 see details in Gore's "Goal and Roadmap" document

-Status

-Progress made 2020

-4. New ePTFE barriers made without using PFC{EC} as polymerization aids (see 2.2.2.)
-Gore and our suppliers were successful in developing new PTFE membrane prototypes for fabrics that no longer require PFC{FC} in manufacturing.
+New ePTFE barriers made without using PFC{EC} as polymerization aids (see 2.2.2.)
+Gore and our suppliers were successful in developing new PTFE membrane prototypes for fabrics that no longer require PFC{EC} in manufacturing.